replikativ/datahike/README.md

 datahike provides similar functionality to [Datomic](http://Datomic.com) and can be used as a drop-in replacement for a subset of it.
-The goal of datahike is not to provide an open-source reimplementation of Datomic, but it is part of the [replikativ](https://github.com/replikativ) toolbox to build distributed data management solutions.
-We have spoken to many clients and Clojure developers, who tried to stay away from Datomic because of its proprietary nature and we think in this regard datahike and Datomic can very much complement each other.
+The goal of datahike is not to provide an open-source reimplementation of Datomic, but it is part of the [replikativ](https://github.com/replikativ) toolbox aimed to build distributed data management solutions.
+We have spoken to many backend engineers and Clojure developers, who tried to stay away from Datomic just because of its proprietary nature and we think in this regard datahike should make an approach to Datomic easier and vice-versa people who only want to use the goodness of datalog in small scale applications should not worry about setting up and depending on Datomic.

 Some differences are: